Sylvia Massy: Rubin and beyond

 Massy engineered and mixed several projects for producer Rick Rubin on his label American Recordings, including Johnny Cash's album Unchained, which won a Grammy award for Best Country Album in 1997.
-With Rubin, she also recorded Tom Petty and the Heartbreakers, Slayer, Donovan, Geto Boys, the Black Crowes, Danzig, and System of a Down's debut album.
-In the '90s, Massy produced material for Red Hot Chili Peppers, Sevendust, and Powerman 5000, which featured guest appearances from Rob Zombie and actor Malachi Throne; and for newcomer Pauley Perrette.
-In 1997 Massy mixed the Beastie Boys' "Tibetan Freedom Concert" in New York with Adam Yauch and producer Pat McCarthy.
+With Rubin, she recorded Tom Petty and the Heartbreakers, Slayer, Donovan, Geto Boys, the Black Crowes, Danzig, and System of a Down's debut album.
+In the '90s, Massy produced material for Red Hot Chili Peppers, Sevendust, and Powerman 5000, which featured guest appearances from Rob Zombie and actor Malachi Throne and also newcomer Pauley Perrette.
+In 1997 Massy mixed the Beastie Boys' "Tibetan Freedom Concert" on Randall’s Island in Manhattan, New York with Adam Yauch and producer Pat McCarthy.

 RadioStar Studios and international acclaim

-Starting in 2001, Massy owned and operated RadioStar Studios out of the Weed Palace Theater until its closing in 2012.
-She acquired the theater property in 2001 in Weed, California, and operated it as a recording studio for 11 years, with notable clients having been Sublime, Dishwalla, Swirl 360, Econoline Crush, Cog, Spiderbait, Norma Jean, Built To Spill and From First To Last (featuring Sonny Moore of Skrillex.)
-Several international hits have emerged from RadioStar Studios in collaboration with Massy.
+Beginning in 2001, Massy owned and operated RadioStar Studios in the Weed Palace Theater until it closed in 2012.
+She acquired the theater in 2001 in Weed, California, and operated it as a recording studio for 11 years with notable clients: Sublime, Dishwalla, Swirl 360, Econoline Crush, Cog, Spiderbait, Norma Jean, Built To Spill, and From First To Last (featuring Sonny Moore of Skrillex.)
+Several international hits have emerged from RadioStar Studios in conjunction with Massy.
 Notable achievements include Spiderbait's "Black Betty", which reached No. 1 on the ARIA Singles Chart in Australia in 2004, and Cog's debut album The New Normal, which received a nomination into Triple J's "Album of the Year" J Award in 2005.
 Additionally, Seigmen's "Metropolis" achieved No. 4 on Norway's sales charts, while Klepht was recognized as the "Best Portuguese Act" by MTV Europe.
-Econoline Crush earned a Canadian Juno nomination and achieved Certified Platinum status for their 1997 album The Devil You Know.
+Econoline Crush earned a Canadian Juno nomination and their 1997 album The Devil You Know was Certified Platinum.
 Furthermore, Animal Alpha's self-titled EP attained Certified Gold status in Norway in 2005.

 Artwork, writing and music festivals

-In the 2000s, she wrote a regular column in Mix Magazine called "Gear Stories" which discussed vintage recording equipment versus modern equivalents.
+In the 2000s, she wrote a regular column in Mix Magazine called "Gear Stories" contrasting vintage recording equipment with modern equivalents.
 She wrote an essay about Thomas Edison's contribution to the recording industry which was included in the official Grammy Awards Program.
 In 2011, Massy co-founded the 4&20 Blackbird Music Festival which operated for two years in downtown Weed, California.
 The festival drew approximately 7000 people and featured 250 musical acts during its run.

 In January 2015, Massy began to write a book called Recording Unhinged for Hal Leonard Publishing.
-The book was released in March 2016.
+The book was published in March 2016.
 Interviews and contributors for the book include Hans Zimmer, Geoff Emerick, Bob Ezrin, Bruce Swedien, Michael Franti, Bob Clearmountain, Al Schmitt, Elliot Scheiner, Linda Perry, Ross Robinson, Matt Wallace, Ross Hogarth, Shelly Yakus, Paul Wolff.
 Massy also illustrated the book.

-The cover of the March 2016 issue of Electronic Musician Magazine features Massy's illustration of a dinosaur and a robot in a battle.
+The cover of the March 2016 issue of Electronic Musician features Massy's illustration of a dinosaur and a robot battling.